-The Wayne C. Henderson School of Appalachian Arts is beginning its third year as a JAM affiliate in conjunction with The Crooked Road.
+The Wayne C. Henderson School of Appalachian Arts is finishing its third year as a Junior appalachian Musician (JAM) affiliate in conjunction with The Crooked Road.

-We follow the Smyth County School System, therefore if there is no school on a JAM Tuesday, there is no JAM class either.
-There will be NO JAM CLASS ON ELECTION TUESDAY, as we are a voting site for the Town of Marion.
+We follow the Smyth County School System, therefore if there is no school on a JAM Tuesday, there is NO JAM this also applies if there is an early dismissal.

 • Fostering Local Music and Dance Traditions